 Non-physicians could prescribe a lethal dose of drugs to patients who could live for many years.

 Proponents of the bill emphasize the requirement that a patient must be diagnosed with a terminal illness as if this were some sort of safeguard against abuse.
-However, they avoid explaining that “terminal illness” is very broadly defined as a disease or condition that is expected to “result in death within the reasonably foreseeable future.”
+However, they avoid explaining that “terminal illness” is very broadly defined as a disease or condition that is expected to “result in death within the foreseeable future.”
 The condition could be caused by an accident resulting in a disability.

-“Reasonably foreseeable future” is such an elastic term that it could mean virtually any length of time.
+“Foreseeable future” is such an elastic term that it could mean virtually any length of time.

 A disease or condition can be incurable and irreversible but can be controllable, thus permitting the patient to live for many years.